-The last year has ushered in a new era of live streaming technology, and event organizers now have more tools than ever before.
+2021 ushered in a new era of live streaming technology, and event organizers now have more tools than ever before to live stream their events.
 On the flip side, planners have never faced a steeper learning curve.
 A quick Google search might pull up some “How to live stream” guides, but they’re often very technical — or overly vague with generic marketing language.
 And if you don’t know how each new feature fits into the bigger picture, it’s easy to get confused.

 All the latest buzz around self-service live stream production is a prime example.
-How is it really different from the ancient technologies of 2020?
+How is it really different from ancient, pre-pandemic technologies?
 And does it mean that event organizers have to become production specialists overnight?

 The good news is that event technology is actually becoming easier to use as it evolves and expands.
 Moreover, you probably know more than you think you do.
 In all likelihood, you’ve used similar products in the past, and all you need is a quick guide that builds on your existing knowledge.